 According to a recent announcement about the brand's sales strategy, Honda will limit sales of the Prologue to California and zero-emission states.
 At least to start.
 The model will also be available in both Florida and Texas.
 How long it takes for Prologue sales to expand to the rest of the country remains unclear for the time being.

-In terms of incentives, we think it's likely that the Honda Prologue will be eligible for a full $7,500 federal EV tax credit as well as applicable state plug-in rebates.
+In terms of incentives, we think it's likely that the Honda Prologue may be eligible for a $7,500 federal EV tax credit as well as applicable state plug-in rebates.
 After all, Honda has sold far fewer EVs than most of its competitors.
 However, we'll need to wait for full details about the vehicle's powertrain and pricing to know for sure.